Current noise and Keldysh vertex function of an Anderson impurity in the Fermi liquid regime: Nonlinear current noise in the Fermi liquid regime

 TABLE \ref{tab:CV_CT} shows the explicit expressions of the coefficients $c_{T,\sigma}^{}$ and $c_{V,\sigma}^{}$ for the next-leading order terms of $dJ/eV$, which are applicable to a wide class of quantum dots without the PH or TR symmetries:

 The first two terms in the right-hand side of Eq.\ \eqref{eq:c_V_multi} correspond to the linear conductance.
-It also determines the thermal current noise at equilibrium, as it can be deduced from the fluctuation-dissipation theorem,\cite{Hershfield2}
+They also determine the thermal current noise at equilibrium, which can be deduced from the fluctuation-dissipation theorem,\cite{Hershfield2}

 We will also describe a diagrammatic derivation of the equilibrium noise in the Fermi-liquid regime in Sec.\ \ref{subsec:thermal_noise_derivation} as a preparation for calculating nonlinear current noise at finite $eV$.